Effective Legal Representation Regarding Relocation

 At the Blacha Law Office, we represent custodial parents (parents who have the majority of the parenting time) in Naperville, Joliet and the surrounding areas who wish to move out of state.

 We also represent parents with visitation rights who are opposed to the move.
-We offer a free initial consultation to discuss your case.
+We offer an free consultation to discuss your case.

 What You Can Do If The Custodial Parent Wants To Relocate